tryscer/flock/flock-music.md

 *(More!)*

-—everybody joins in.
-It’s one last, lingering beat from everybody on stage.
-I see Batunda drumming his fingers on his drum, creating a fluttering sound, and it feels my heart is mimicking that motion.
+—everybody joins in: band and crowd.
+It’s one last, lingering beat.
+I see Batunda drumming his thumb and forefinger on his drum, creating a fluttering sound, and it feels as though my heart is mimicking that motion.
 	The crowd erupts in applause.
 	“Oh.
 Oh my,” I say.
-That’s all I can say, so I repeat it: “oh my.”
+That’s all I can say, so I say it again: “oh my.”

 “I take it all back about your backwards fair,” says Eleanore.
 “Your backwards fair is *where it’s at.*”
 	“Tim?”
 Says Barry.
 “Are you enjoying yourself in there?”’
 	“I think I’m in love,” says Tim.
 From where we stand in the corner, it’s hard to make sure if he’s looking at the guitarist or the guitar.
+	“You’re disgusting,” says Eleanore.

-“I’m so glad you fellas liked that last number,” says the very beautiful, very charming
+“I’m so glad you fellas liked that last number,” says the very beautiful lady in the blue dress

-\[...\]
+==\[…\]==

 “That’s *it\!*” shouts the older cop.
-“They’re gonna have to shut it all down it down\!
+“They’re gonna have to shut it all down!
 Murphy, go get the captain\!
 Double-speed\!”
 The younger cop runs out.
 The remaining patrons scurry out, making sure to give the cops a wide berth.
 	”And you, you kids, I told you once, go home, get the hell out\!”
 	”That wasn’t a show\!”
 I shout at the cop.
 “That was *two songs*\!
 That doesn’t even *count\!”*